embodied-agent-interface/embodied-agent-interface/docs/source/index.rst

-Embodied Agent Interface
+Embodied Agent Interface: A Single Line to Evaluate LLMs for Embodied Decision Making
 ========================

-Welcome! **``Embodied Agent Interface``** is a single-line evaluation pipeline to evaluate LLMs for embodied agents, which aims to tackle the following challenges in building embodied decision-making agents:
+Welcome! **``Embodied Agent Interface``** is a single-line evaluation pipeline to evaluate LLMs for embodied decision making, which aims to tackle the following challenges in building LLM-based embodied agents:

 -  Standardization of goal specifications.
 -  Standardization of modules and interfaces.